Charlie Gard's disease and legal case: An explainer

 Charlie's parents raised more than $1.6 million to take their son to the U.S. for an experimental treatment.
 Charlie suffers from a rare genetic condition that has left him with brain damage and on life support.

-Great Ormond Street Hospital, where Charlie is being treated, had intended to turn off his life support as multiple courts have ruled that prolonging the baby’s life would only cause him greater pain.
+Great Ormond Street Hospital had intended to turn off the baby's life support as multiple courts have ruled that prolonging the baby’s life would only cause him greater pain.

 A British court granted a fresh hearing earlier this month as the hospital said a team of doctors presented it with "new evidence relating to the potential treatment for [Charlie's] condition."